Photo: Phillip Chin

 Interdisciplinary Visual and Media Artist and Curator

-Paul Wong is a media-maestro making art for site-specific spaces and screens of all sizes.
-He is an award winning artist and curator known for pioneering early visual and media art in Canada, founding several artist-run groups, and organizing events, festivals, conferences and public interventions since the 1970s.
+Paul Wong is a pioneering figure, known for his innovative work in visual and media art.
+With a career spanning over five decades, Wong has continuously pushed the boundaries of storytelling, working outside mainstream conventions making art for site-specific spaces and screens of all sizes.
+He is an award winning artist and curator and founder of several artist-run groups, and organizing events, festivals, conferences and public interventions since the 1970s.
 Wong has produced projects throughout North America, Europe and Asia.

 Wong was the winner of the Bell Canada Award in Video Art 1992, the first recipient of the Transforming Art Award from the Asian Heritage Foundation 2002 and the inaugural winner of the Trailblazer Expressions Award in 2003, created by Heritage Canada, National Film Board and CHUM Limited.
 In 2005 he received the Governor General’s Award in Visual and Media Art.
 In 2008 was awarded Best Canadian Film or Video at the Toronto Reel Asian International Film Festival.
 In 2016, the Audain Prize for Lifetime Achievement in Visual Arts.
-In 2023 he received the Outstanding Artist Award from the Federation of Gay Games, and was presented with an Honorary Doctorate of Letters from Emily Car University of Art and Design (ECUAD).
+In 2023 he was presented with an the Outstanding Artist Award from the Federation of Gay Games.
+In the same year Wong was awarded an Honorary Doctorate Degree from Emily Car University of Art and Design (ECUAD).
+In 2024 he was awarded the Reel Asian Fire Horse Award, which recognizes trailblazers in the Asian Canadian media arts who have demonstrated leadership, excellence and innovation.
+He was appointed the University of British Columbia, Artist in Residence (2024-2025).